fxamacker/cbor/README.md

 [__fxamacker/cbor__](https://github.com/fxamacker/cbor) is a CBOR encoder and decoder in [Go](https://golang.org).
 It's designed to be safe, fast, small, and easy to use.

 Features include CBOR tags, duplicate map key detection, float64→32→16, Go struct tags (`toarray`, `keyasint`, `omitempty`), and a standard API.
-Each release passes hundreds of tests and 250+ million execs fuzzing.
+Each release passes 300+ tests and 250-750+ million execs fuzzing.

 [CBOR Library Installation](#cbor-library-installation) shows how to install and begin using this CBOR library.